Why do lemon batteries work?

 Making a lemon battery is the staple of middle school science activities.
 The experiment involves jamming two dissimilar metals into a lemon; copper and zinc are the usual picks.
 If you connect a voltmeter to the electrodes, it should read about 1 V. String two or three lemons in series and you can even light up a small LED.

 The chemistry of the lemon cell appears simple, up to a point.
 Lemon juice is essentially a 5% solution of citric acid in water.
-Water is a small and strongly polar molecule, so it can cleave the ionic bonds of many substances that were formed by the exchange of electrons and that are held together by the resulting electrostatic field.
+Water is a small and strongly polar molecule, and as you probably remember from school, it can cleave the ionic bonds of many substances that were formed by the exchange of electrons and that are held together by the resulting electrostatic field.

 This process — known as dissociation — produces electrically-charged halves that lead independent lives in the solution, but revert back to complete molecules once the solvent is removed.
 In the case of citric acid, we end up with some modest number of positively-charged hydronium cations and negatively-charged citrate anions floating around.